shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 Doing this makes that custom entity active in Shotgun and gives it the display name *Set*.
 Essentially you are creating an alias for the custom entity because the system name of the entity remains `CustomEntity01`.
 In this example, we're using `CustomEntity01`; you might use a different custom entity.

-{% include info title="Note:" content="Remember the system name of the custom entity you chose." %}
+{% include info title="Note" content="Remember the system name of the custom entity you chose." %}

 ### Add a data field to associate assets with sets